 Serve on warmed, pan fried polenta and top with goat's cheese.

 - 1 red onion

-- 3 tbsp Balsamic vinegar plus more to taste if needed
+- 3 tablespoon Balsamic vinegar plus more to taste if needed

 - Clean mushrooms and remove gills.
 Cut into a small dice.